dovicoapi/DOVICOTimerForWindowsStore/README.md

 DOVICOTimerForWindowsStore
 ==========================

 A Windows Store app that simply wraps the DOVICO Timer service.
-There is no API code in this app but may help as a starting point for anyone who might be interesting in building a Windows Store app that uses the API.
+There is no API code in this app but may help as a starting point for anyone who might be interested in building a Windows Store app that uses the API.